It’s the moment every writer knows and dreads. When I finally open the email, it’s just as I feared. My essay wasn’t chosen; try again next time.

 Don’t go up into your head.
 Go down, down into your heart, down into the feel of your blades on the ice.
 Go down into the motivation that gets you out of bed at 5am to skate before school.

 Go down into the reason you write even when your work has just been rejected.
 Go down into the rhythm of your hands tapping on the keyboard, into the knowledge you’ve always carried with you.

 And once you’re in that space, stay.
 Stay with what led you to start jumping and writing and trying in the first place.
 Stay with yourself, with the person you’re becoming.

 Don’t let anything stop you from loving what you love, from giving what you have to give.

 What helps you carry on after a rejection?
+What’s your best advice on how to persevere?
 Join the conversation in the comments below!

 Stories around the Web, July 2014:

 NEW!
 Guest post at Think Simple Now: The Art of Detachment & Surrender

 Friends, just a heads-up that our publishing schedule is going to shift in the weeks ahead.
 Rather than publishing every week, I’m going to publish 1-2 times per month, in order to offer the best possible posts for you.